Chinnor: Manor

 There are records of Chinnor existing in the reign of King Edward the Confessor, when the manor was held by a Saxon royal servant called Lewin.
-The Domesday Book of 1086 records Lewin as still holding Chinnor, but soon after it was in the hands of a member of the Norman de Vernon family.
+The Domesday Book of 1086 records Lewin as still holding Chinnor, but soon afterwards it was in the hands of a member of the Norman de Vernon family.
 However, in 1194 Walter de Vernon refused to help Prince John in France and all his lands were confiscated.

 In 1203 Chinnor and the neighbouring manor of Sydenham were granted to Saer de Quincy, who in 1207 was created 1st Earl of Winchester.
-However, in 1215 the Earl took part in the Baronial revolt against King John and his lands were confiscated.
+However, in 1215 the Earl took part in the baronial revolt against King John and his lands were confiscated.
 In 1216 all of the Earl's lands were supposed to have been restored to him, but Chinnor was granted to Walter de Vernon's grandson Hugh de la Mere in exchange for two palfrey horses and a term of service at Wallingford Castle.
 However, after the first Earl died in 1219 his son Roger de Quincy, 2nd Earl of Winchester successfully sued for possession of Chinnor and Sydenham.

 The second Earl died in 1265 without a male heir.
-After the death of his widow, Eleanor de Ferrers, the manor of Chinnor was divided between the Earl's three daughters Ellen, Lady Zouche, Elizabeth, Countess of Buchan and Margaret, Countess of Derby.
-By 1279 Elizabeth's third of the manor had been transferred to Margaret.
+After the death of his widow, Eleanor de Ferrers, the manor of Chinnor was divided between the Earl's three daughters Ellen, Lady Zouche; Elizabeth, Countess of Buchan; and Margaret, Countess of Derby.
+By 1279 Elizabeth's one-third of the manor had been transferred to Margaret.
 This made the de Ferrers family feudal overlords of two-thirds of Chinnor, which they retained until after 1517 when Walter Devereux, 10th Baron Ferrers of Chartley sold Chinnor to an Alderman of the City of London, Sir Stephen Jennings.

 Jennings immediately re-sold Chinnor to Richard Fermor of Easton Neston, Northamptonshire.
 In 1607 Fermor's grandson Sir George Fermor and great-grandson Sir Hatton Fermor sold Chinnor to Sir John Dormer, MP for Aylesbury.
 In 1667, Sir John's grandson Robert Dormer, also MP for Aylesbury, bought the Zouche manor that had been separate since the 13th century (see above).

 In 1739 Robert's grandson Lt.
 Gen. James Dormer, a member of the Kit-Cat Club, sold Chinnor to a William Huggins.
 In 1761 Huggins left Chinnor to his daughter Jane and son-in-law Rev. James Musgrave, grandson of Sir Richard Musgrave, 2nd Baronet, of Hayton Castle.
-Chinnor remained in the family of the Musgrave Baronets until the death of Sir William Augustus Musgrave, 10th Baronet in 1875, when it passed to his brother-in-law Aubrey Wenman Wykeham, who took the name Wykeham-Musgrave.
+Chinnor remained in the family of the Musgrave baronets until the death of Sir William Augustus Musgrave, 10th Baronet, in 1875, when it passed to his brother-in-law Aubrey Wenman Wykeham, who took the name Wykeham-Musgrave.
 By then very little of the original lands remained with the manor.
-His son Wenman Aubrey Wykeham-Musgrave inherited both Chinnor and Thame Park but in 1917 the estates were broken up and sold.
+His son Wenman Aubrey Wykeham-Musgrave inherited both Chinnor and Thame Park, but in 1917 the estates were broken up and sold.